boeckmann/asm6502/README.txt

          .FILL 100       ; fill 100 bytes with zero
          .FILL 16, $EA   ; insert 16 NOPs ($EA) into the code

- 4.6.7 .IF, .IFN, .ELSE and .ENDIF directives
+ 4.6.7 .IF, .IFN, .ELSE and .ENDIF Directives

        Conditionally assembles code if the condition of the argument to .IF or .IFN is met.
 For .IF, the condition is met if the argument yields